Questions about reopening

 Is the Museum Prinsenhof Delft open?

 Is it possible to visit the exhibition ‘Silver.
 Masterpieces of Delft Silver 1590-1800’?

 Certainly.
 The exhibition is ready for viewing when the museum re-opens.
 Please note: wear a face mask during your visit to the museum.

 Questions about ordering tickets

 How can I arrange admission to the museum?

 We are making use of time slots for admission to ensure visitors are effectively separated from each other and to prevent crowding at the entrance.
-Admission to the museum is only possible with a ticket purchased online.
-This also applies to holders of a Museum Card and other reduced price passes.
-Unfortunately, it is not possible to visit the museum without an online ticket.
+Admission to the museum is possible with a ticket purchased online or you can buy a ticket at the museum ticket counter.

 How to order tickets